Barford St Martin: History

 Prehistoric sites in the parish include the earthworks known as Ebsbury, an Iron Age settlement, field system and possible hillfort, and a Romano-British enclosed settlement, on a hilltop in the north of the parish which overlooks the Wylye valley.
 Grovely Ditch or Grim's Ditch, a pre-Roman earthwork, runs through Grovely Wood a little further south.

+The name Barford derives from the Old English bereford meaning 'barley ford'.

 A small settlement called Bereford, with nine households, was recorded in the Domesday Book compiled in 1085–1086.
 The St Martin suffix, from the dedication of the church, was added by 1304 to distinguish it from Barford manor in Downton parish.
 Amesbury Priory acquired 78 acres in 1197, and continued to hold that manor until the Dissolution in 1539.

 Grovely Wood, between Barford and Great Wishford, was an extra-parochial area.
 By 1839, the boundary of Barford parish had moved north to include almost all of the woodland.

 In 1884, the hamlet of Hurdcott – on the south side of the river upstream of Barford, with population 67 in 1891 – was transferred to Barford parish from Baverstock.
 Hurdcott is no longer a placename but the name lives on in Hurdcott Home Farm and Hurdcott House (not to be confused with the Hurdcott House near Winterbourne Earls).

 Greensand stone for use in buildings has long been quarried near Hurdcott, and the quarry (now operated by Lovell Stone Group) is one of the few remaining sources.